 School of Nursing

-Notre Dame’s mission and specifically, the SSND charism of unity through diversity, transformation, and building a better world through education is a good fit for and model for the Master of Science in Nursing, which prepares nurse educators and administrators to excel in their healthcare profession.
-Graduates of this program are prepared to lead in a healthcare system that is changing dramatically.
-The program stresses competencies and way of being in administrative and educational praxis, presence, advocacy, scholarship, technology, and self-care.
-Leadership in nursing is emphasized throughout the curriculum.
+Notre Dame’s mission is extended into the Greater Baltimore community through the Master of Science in Nursing, which prepares nurse educators and administrators to excel in their healthcare profession.
+Graduates of this program are prepared to assist in addressing the national healthcare crisis.
+The program stresses competencies in administrative and educational praxis, presence, advocacy, scholarship, technology, and self-care.
+Development of leadership skills is a core concern of the curriculum.

-Students are admitted to the program as members of a cohort, progressing together in a supportive environment.
+Students admitted to the program progress to the degree as members of a cohort.

 Program of Study